cat394/checker/packages/nullish/README.md

 # @checker/nullish

-A collection of ts utility functions for performing common nullish checks.
+A TypeScript utility library providing a comprehensive set of functions to validate, verify, and perform checks on nullish.
 This package provides tools to help you manage `null`, `undefined`, and nullish values in your code with ease.